shreyansh-kothari/Grapes-Leaf-Disease-detection/README.md

 3. Creating the pickle files for future use
 4. Reshaping the data for model compatability
 5. Converting the labels to categories for model compatability
-6. constructing the neural network using convulution, maxpooling and dense layers
+6. Constructing the neural network using convolution, maxpooling and dense layers
-7. Fitting the model with 15% shufflling validation data
+7. Fitting the model with 15% shuffling validation data
 8. Saving the model
 9. Evaluating the model on test data
-10. Pridicting a sample image
+10. Predicting a sample image

-# Model Accuracies
-1. Coloured ~ 96-97%
-2. Grey ~ 78-80%